Anderson-Lai/ib-notes/hleconomics/economics.md

 derive all formulas using triangle and trapezoid area formulas, or refer to physical notes
 A (triangle) = (bh) / 2
 A (trapezoid / trapezium) = h/2 \* (b1 + b2)

+# Oct.
+24, 2024

+## Price Floors
+**price floor** - a legal minimum price usually set above the equilibrium price; prevents prices from being too low

+benefits producers by allowing them to make more profits
+benefits workers, in the case of minimum wage

+Ex:
+alcohol has a price floor to minimize over consumption

+Pros:
+- businesses make more money and get higher profit margins
+- for minimum wage, workers get more money

+Cons:
+- businesses may overproduce (surplus)
+- government may have to buy this surplus and dispose of it off the market (agriculture)
+- for minimum wage, workers may have a tough time finding work (finding a job is higher in demand)
+may lead to a black market for employment

+farmer incomes are often unstable or too low in some countries
+government may add a price floor above the equilibrium price, known as **price supports**

+### How do Governments Dispose of Surpluses?
+- store it (but will raise prices due to storage costs)
+- sell abroad (but lower the price as those abroad may not want to buy it at such a high price -> government will lose money)
+- aid developing countries (no benefit)

+governments do not benefit when getting rid of surpluses

+### Consequences for the Economy
+negative welfare impacts
+producer surplus increases, but consumer surplus decreases

+consumers - worse off, higher price for goods
+producers - better off, higher price and produces more since the government buys their surplus
+workers - better off, employment increases due to the great production of goods
+government - worse off, has to purchase excess supply
+other countries - worse off, misallocation of resources